by-The-Lindemans/Equitable_Public_Benefit_License/ADOPTER_GUIDE.md

 4) Point users to the “For users” section below; maintainers do not collect or store attestations.

 ## For users of PBE-L software (Licensees)
-1) Each Transparency Year, complete the appropriate template and email it to **attest@lndmn.com**.
-   - Subject: `PBE-L Attestation - <Org or Individual Name> - <Transparency Year>`
-   - Attach as PDF or Markdown; name files like `PBEL-Attestation-OrgName-2025.pdf`.
-   - You may link to existing public filings (for example, Form 990) instead of duplicating content.
-2) Compute eligibility caps each year:
+1) Compute your eligibility caps each year:
    - FTE Headcount = total paid hours over the last 90 days ÷ 40 (round to the nearest tenth)
    - Org Net Assets Cap = 2 x FTE Headcount x Net Worth Cap
    - Org Gross Receipts Cap = 2 x FTE Headcount x Income Cap
    - Wealth Caps: use the sources defined in the license; update when those sources update
+2) Complete the appropriate Attestation template (organizations use `ATT_ORG.md`; individuals use `ATT_INDIVIDUAL.md`).
+   - You may link to existing public filings (for example, Form 990) instead of duplicating content.
+   - Subject: `PBE-L Attestation - <Org or Individual Name> - <Transparency Year>`
+   - Attach as PDF or Markdown.
+Name files like `PBEL-Attestation-OrgName-2025.pdf`.
+3) Email the Attestation to **attest@lndmn.com** by the Reporting Deadline in the license.

 ## Reporting Deadline
 File by the earlier of: